What is sexual assault?

 Examples:

-- Suggesting sexual activities repeatedly despite being unwelcomed
+• Suggesting sexual activities repeatedly despite being unwelcome.

-There’s a difference between sexual harassment and sexual assault, but both can be very harmful.
-If it happens to you, get help from the people around you.
+There is a difference between harassment and sexual assault, but both can be very damaging.
+If this happens to you, quickly seek help from those around you or contact Tel-jeunes to talk about it (our services are confidential and non-judgmental).